studentmediene/podkast.radiorevolt.no/HOWTO.md

 8. Add the new URL slug to the bottom half of the list in `webserver/test_rr_url.py`.

 9. Run `py.test webserver/` again.
-The new entry in `SHOW_CUSTOM_URL` should be in use now, so any errors you see will actually affect users.
+The new entry in `ALTERNATE_SHOW_NAMES` should be in use now, so any errors you see will actually affect users.
 Fix them and deploy and push the changes.
 It may be the case that the name change hasn't made it to the Radio API yet, so wait a few minutes before testing again if you encounter an error but you're sure you got it right.

 10. Add, commit and push the new version of `webserver/test_rr_url.py` (and any other changed files) to GitHub.